 Make It Your Own

-- Add finely chopped spinach or onion to the filling.
+- Add spinach and/or onion (finely chopped) to the filling.

 - Change up the cheese.
 Instead of mozzarella and Parmesan, try Swiss or Gruyere.

-- Add a little taco seasoning to the filling (omit the basil and oregano), and use a Mexican cheese blend.
+- Make it southwestern.
+Add a little taco seasoning to the filling (omit the basil and oregano), and use a Mexican cheese blend.

 - Make it into an appetizer!
 Instead of large portobello mushrooms, fill white button mushrooms (stems removed).
 Bake as directed.